All Guides Six Flags Over Texas

 Plan your perfect park day

-Real-time wait times, Smart Route planning, and crowd predictions for Six Flags Over Texas and 56 top US theme parks.
+Real-time wait times, Smart Route planning, and crowd predictions for Six Flags Over Texas and 60+ US and Canadian theme parks.

 Join the Waitlist → Live wait times at Six Flags Over Texas →